Sparse handlebody decompositions and non-finiteness of $g_3=0$: Proof of Theorem

-\begin{lemma} Let $S$ be a PL triangulation of a $d$-manifold $M$.
+\begin{lemma} Let $d \ge 2$ be an integer.
+Let $S$ be a PL triangulation of a $d$-manifold $M$.
 Let $T = \partial S$.
 Let $T'$ be a triangulation obtained from $T$ by stellarly subdividing a single $h$-dimensional face $F$ of $T$.
-Then there is a PL triangulation $S'$ of $M$ such that $T' = \partial S'$, and the interior faces of $S'$ are exactly the same interior faces of $S$, plus the face $F$ and all faces containing it. \end{lemma}
+Then there is a PL triangulation $S'$ of $M$ such that $T' = \partial S'$, and the minimal dimension of an interior face of $S'$ is either $h$ or the minimal dimension of an interior face of $S$. \end{lemma}

-\begin{proof} When $h=d-1$ the triangulation $T'$ is obtained simply by stacking $T$ at $F$.
-For lower-dimensional faces, one can interpret the stellar subdivision as toggling between the bottom view and top view of a convex pyramid, where the base consists of the star of $F$ in $T$.
-Either way, when passing from $S$ to $S'$, the face $F$ and all faces containing it have become interior.
+\begin{proof} Let $v$ be a point not in $S$.
+Let $A$ be the star of $F$ in $T$.
+Let $B$ be the cone over $A$ with apex $v$.
+Let $S'$ be the triangulation obtained by glueing $B$ to $S$ alongside $A$.
+Note that $\partial S'= T'$.
+When passing from $S$ to $S'$, the face $F$ and all faces containing it have become interior.
 All other faces of $T=\partial S$ are also present in $T' = \partial S'$. \end{proof}